brianstarke/go-beget/README.md

 // Thing has characteristics
 type Thing struct {
-	ID          int64  `beget:"search" json:"id" db:"id"`
+	ID          int64  `json:"id" db:"id"`
-	Color       string `beget:"search,create" json:"color" db:"color"`
+	Color       string `json:"color" db:"color"`
-	Description string `beget:"search,create" json:"description" db:"description"`
+	Description string `json:"description" db:"description"`
-	Length      int    `beget:"search,create,update" json:"length" db:"length"`
+	Length      int    `json:"length" db:"length"`
-	Height      int    `beget:"search,create,update" json:"height" db:"height"`
+	Height      int    `json:"height" db:"height"`
 }
 ```

-NOTE: For now, `go-beget` expects that you keep your types in some other package and will generate it's code into a directory called `search` (or `update` or `create`) as a peer of wherever the type is.
+For now, `go-beget` will generate it's code into the same package and directory as the one your struct is in.

 Run `go generate ./...`